An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Nonuniform Nonautonomous Markus--Yamabe Conjecture

+The above intervals are called \textit{spectral intervals} while the sets $\rho_{i+1}(A)=(b_{i},a_{i+1})$ for $i=1,\ldots,m-1$ are called \textit{spectral gaps}.
+Spectral interval and spectral gaps are used to develop a dynamic study of (\ref{lin}) and we refer the reader to \cite{Chu} for details.

-The next result has been proved in \cite[Lemma 1]{CHR} and provides a characterization of the nonuniform exponential stability of system (\ref{lin}) in terms of $\Sigma^{+}(A)$:
+The next result has been proved in \cite[Lemma 1]{CHR} and provides a characterization of the nonuniform exponential stability of system (\ref{lin}) in terms of $\Sigma(A)$:

-\begin{proposition} The linear system (\ref{lin}) is nonuniformly exponentially stable if and only if $\Sigma(A)\subset (-\infty,0)$. \end{proposition}
+\begin{proposition} The linear system \eqref{lin} is nonuniformly exponentially stable if and only if $\Sigma(A)\subset (-\infty,0)$. \end{proposition}

 The above result generalizes a well known stability criterion: the linear autonomous system $\dot{x}=Ax$ is uniformly exponentially stable if and only if $A$ is a Hurwitz matrix, namely, all its eigenvalues have negative real part.
-However, it can be proved that if $A$ is a constant matrix in (\ref{lin}), then $\Sigma^{+}(A)$ coincides with the real part of its eigenvalues.
+However, it can be proved that if $A$ is a constant matrix in (\ref{lin}), then $\Sigma(A)$ coincides with the real part of its eigenvalues.

-As we recalled in the Introduction, the classical Markus--Yamabe is formulated in terms of Hurwitz matrices.
-Similarly, the nonautonomous nonuniform Markus--Yamabe conjecture mimics the previous one by considering a generalization.
+As we see in the Introduction, \textbf{MYC} is stated in terms of Hurwitz matrices.
+We can see that the nonautonomous nonuniform Markus--Yamabe Conjecture mimics the previous one by considering a generalization in terms of dichotomy spectra.